dvdgamer/miyagami-case/client/README.md

 - Now that I had the API connected the problem was translating XML to JSON.
 Luckily xml12 library takes care of that.
 The error handling was mainly AI generated tho  o(〃＾▽＾〃)o.

 - I'm having troubles now trying to display the images.
 I'm trying to access through `item.link[0].$.href` but so far no luck.
 I don't know whether it is the wrong approach, API path or just the wrong API altogether :D

+- Got stuck for a long time trying to format the images and make a consistent feed.
+It's still not perfect but for sure in the right track as most sizes are consistent.

+- Made components to improve the readability of index.tsx.
+This was fairly straightforward